 But you know who does make money?
 Facebook.

 And I’m even okay with that.
 I know you have to spend money to make money.
-It’s the hoops we are constantly asked to jump through that make me crazy.
+It’s the hoops we are always asked to jump through that make me crazy.

-I have spent thousands over time on Facebook ads.
+I have spent thousands over the course of time on Facebook ads.
 Yes, you read that right.